blackflux/lru-cache-ext/README.md

 The cached value is returned when it becomes available (important in the case where `valueFn` is async).

-The cache is left empty if an error is thrown at any point in `valueFn`.
+The cache is left empty if an error is thrown at any point in `valueFn` (even asynchronous).

 Useful when multiple async operation need to access the same async information.